The 15 Best Pipedrive Alternatives for Your Business in 2025

 Pros and cons

-✓ Affordable price point
+✓ Affordable entry point with comprehensive base features

-✓ Intuitive user interface
+✓ Intuitive user interface requiring minimal training

-✓ Strong automation tools
+✓ Strong automation tools for routine task management

-✓ QuickBooks integration
+✓ Native QuickBooks integration for financial tracking

-✓ Responsive support
+✓ Responsive support team with quick issue resolution

-✗ Limited native integrations
+✗ Limited native integrations requiring Zapier for many connections

-✗ Basic reporting options
+✗ Basic reporting options compared to enterprise platforms

-✗ Some features need third-party tools
+✗ Some features need third-party tools to fully implement

 Pricing